Skip to main content

 Identity for the listing.
 This is what users see on the catalog card and detail page.

-If you’re going with the self-hosted + MaaS path, the Basic Info step looks slightly different:
+If you’re going with the self-hosted + MaaS path, the Basics & Template step looks slightly different:

 • Add the internal project name